adamheins/dotfiles/files/.zsh/README.md

 .zshrc.

 The common and local directories each (optionally) contain the following:
+* comp: zsh tab-completion scripts.
+* scripts: Shell scripts which are sourced on startup.
 * tps: Third-party software, often stored in git submodules.
-* tools: Executables.
-Further divided into util (miscellaneous tools) and install (scripts to install various programs).
-* scripts: Shell scripts which are sourced on startup.